How Much Compensation Can I Claim For A Brain Injury Claim? 2021 – Update

 - Why choose us as your claims service for a brain injury claim?

 Brain injuries are among the most severely debilitating injuries you can sustain.
 They can seriously affect your quality of life, even if the injuries are just of minor or moderate severity.
-Most importantly, if you have suffered a brain injury as result of an accident that was not your fault then you may be entitled to compensation for said injury.
+Most importantly, if you have suffered from an accident that was not your fault, you may be entitled to compensation for said injury.

 This guide exists to inform and assist you with your potential brain injury compensation claim.
-It comprehensively covers the most important issues that you must consider if you believe you have a legitimate claim and details how to ensure you get the best compensation possible.
-It considers the different situations in which you may have suffered your brain injury, such as in a road traffic accident; an accident at work; or in a public place, alongside how you should best go about making your brain injury compensation claim.
+It comprehensively covers the most critical issues that you must consider if you believe you have a legitimate claim and details on ensuring you get the best compensation possible.
+It considers the different situations in which you may have suffered your brain injury, such as in a road traffic accident; an accident at work; or in a public place, alongside how you should best go about making a compensation claim.

-If you are involved in an accident that has caused you brain injury and you are seeking compensation, gathering evidence of the accident is the most important first step to ensuring that you have the best possible chance for your claim to receive maximum compensation.
+If you are involved in an accident that has caused you brain injury and seek compensation, gathering evidence of the accident is an essential first step to ensuring that you have the best possible chance for your claim to receive maximum compensation.

 Firstly, you should gather witness statements from those surrounding you when the accident occurred.
-For example, if you have suffered a brain injury due to a falling roof tile within a public library then you should get statements from others within the library to confirm the sequence of events as you describe them.
+For example, suppose you have suffered a brain injury due to a falling roof tile within a public library.
+In that case, you should get statements from others within the library to confirm the sequence of events as you describe them.
 This ensures that whoever you are making your claim against cannot undermine your case by challenging whether the accident in question occurred as you describe.

-Secondly, you should find evidence that the party you are making the claim for compensation against is responsible for the accident that caused your injury.
-To return to our example, you could find evidence that the library ignored health and safety inspector’s advice when an issue with the roof tile was found earlier.
-This wilful ignorance of the problem that caused your accident, and subsequent brain injury, influences how responsible the party in question is and how much compensation, if any, you can receive from them.
+Secondly, you should find evidence that the party you are claiming compensation against is responsible for the accident that caused your injury.
+To return to our example, you could find evidence that the library ignored health and safety inspectors’ advice when an issue with the roof tile was found earlier.
+This willful ignorance of the problem that caused your accident, and subsequent brain injury, influences how responsible the party in question is and how much compensation, if any, you can receive from them.

-Thirdly, you should ensure that you have evidence in support of the severity of the brain injury that you sustained as result of the accident.
-For example, this could be a CT scan you underwent after the accident that showed significant tissue damage, or alternatively the ambulance services initial response report if they were called to the accident.
-This ensures that you can receive the maximum brain injury compensation possible, as head injury compensation calculators focus upon the severity of the brain injury that you claim to have sustained.
+Thirdly, you should ensure that you have evidence supporting the severity of the brain injury that you sustained as a result of the accident.
+For example, this could be a CT scan you underwent after the accident that showed significant tissue damage or the ambulance services’ initial response report if they were called to the accident.
+This ensures that you can receive the maximum compensation possible, as head injury compensation calculators focus upon the severity of the injury that you claim to have sustained.

 Road traffic accidents are a common cause of brain injury in modern society.
-As studies have shown, they account for 14.3% of brain injuries reported, beaten only by falling which accounts for 40.5% of reported brain injuries.
-Clearly, this has become a major danger in modern life, and if you have been involved in a road traffic accident that resulted in a brain injury you could be owed compensation.
+Studies have shown that they account for 14.3% of brain injuries reported, beaten only by falling, which accounts for 40.5% of reported brain injuries.
+Clearly, this has become a significant danger in every day life, and if you have been involved in a road traffic accident that resulted in a brain injury, you could be owed compensation.

 This accounts for not only inter-vehicular accidents, which are commonly believed to be the most common form of road traffic accident, but also bicycle accidents, both involving and not involving cars or pedestrians, and pedestrian accidents.

-If you have suffered a brain injury as a direct result of a road traffic accident, you may be entitled to compensation based upon the previously mentioned criteria: if you can prove the accident occurred as you report it, if you can prove the extent of the injury, and if you can prove the liability of the other party for the occurrence of the accident.
+If you have suffered as a direct result of a road traffic accident, you may be entitled to compensation based upon the previously mentioned criteria: if you can prove the accident occurred as you report it, if you can verify the extent of the injury, and if you can confirm the liability of the other party for the occurrence of the accident.

-For example, if when crossing the street you are struck by a plumbing company’s van which runs a red light you could gather information such as witness statements or CCTV footage that confirms the account of the accident that you give, a CT scan which highlights the serious trauma that has occurred as a result of your brain injury, and records which state that the driver of the van was not properly trained by the company.
+For example, if when crossing the street you are struck by a plumbing company’s van which runs a red light you could gather information such as witness statements or CCTV footage that confirms the account of the accident that you give, a CT scan which highlights the severe trauma that has occurred as a result of your injury, and records which state that the company did not adequately train the driver of the van.
 In this case, our company would be able to confidently represent you and ensure you received the maximum amount of compensation possible for your injury.

 To successfully claim compensation for a brain injury that you sustained through an accident at work, you must provide evidence for the accident occurring, evidence of the medical damage that the accident has caused you, and evidence for your workplace being liable for the injury and subsequent damage.

-When attempting to claim compensation for a brain injury that you sustained as result of an accident that occurred in a public place, it becomes more difficult to determine who exactly may be liable for the damage done to you and thereby responsible for paying you compensation.
+When attempting to claim compensation for a brain injury that you sustained due to an accident that occurred in a public place, it becomes more challenging to determine who exactly may be liable for the damage done to you and thereby responsible for paying you compensation.